delete/cool-compiler/README.md

 `$ python2 compiler.py examples/hello-world.cl`

-> If no message appear, so everything is fine.
+> If no message appear, then everything is fine.